Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 - “Today, Germany is on the borders of Europe everywhere.”

 These quotes, in themselves, reveal the evil that lies behind Nazi ideology.
 As overseer over the Nazi concentration camps, Himmler embodied the worst of humankind; adhering strongly to racism and hatred.

-To this day, Heinrich Himmler remains one of the most studied figures of World War Two, given his connection to both the Holocaust and the Nazi concentration camps that claimed millions of lives.
+To this day, Heinrich Himmler remains one of the most studied figures of World War II, given his connection to both the Holocaust and the Nazi concentration camps that claimed millions of lives.
 As testimonies and eyewitness accounts continue to be uncovered by historians, the wealth of information about Himmler and his crimes continues to grow; giving scholars an unprecedented view into the true nature of Nazi Germany and its heinous crimes against humanity.

 Suggestions for Further Reading